Meet the cast of Death in Paradise series 9

 Elliot Cowan performs Aaron McCormack

 Who’s Aaron McCormack?
-Donald’s estranged youthful brother, who has at all times resented that their father left the distillery solely to his eldest son.
-Since then, Aaron has turn into a profitable businessman in his personal proper – as proprietor of an airline – and has a luxurious villa and a fantastic spouse.
-However on New Yr’s Eve 2019, he comes dwelling to search out his spouse lifeless and a message scrawled on the ground in lipstick.
+Donald’s estranged youthful brother, who has all the time resented that their father left the distillery solely to his eldest son.
+Since then, Aaron has grow to be a profitable businessman in his personal proper – as proprietor of an airline – and has a luxurious villa and a wonderful spouse.
+However on New 12 months’s Eve 2019, he comes house to search out his spouse useless and a message scrawled on the ground in lipstick.

 What else has Elliot Cowan been in?
 Main roles have included King Henry Tudor in The Spanish Princess, Daron-Vex in Krypton, Tom Wilson in Harmless, Ptolemy in Alexander, Lorenzo de’ Medici in Da Vinci’s Demons, and Mr Darcy within the 2008 film Misplaced in Austen.